alex-gutev/live_cells/README.md

 }
 ```

-The above example demonstrates how the state of cells created within a `RestorableCellWidget` is
-restored automatically.
 Notice there is an additional `restorationId` property.
-When using
+When using `RestorableCellWidget`, you'll
-`RestorableCellWidget`, you'll need to provide a unique identifier, via this property, to associated
-the saved state with the widget.
+need to provide a unique identifier, via this property, to associate the saved state with the widget.
 See
 [`RestorationMixin.restorationId`](https://api.flutter.dev/flutter/widgets/RestorationMixin/restorationId.html),
 for more information.